The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Introduction

-This article is a continuation of our program of study of integer tilings, initiated in \cite{LaLo1, LaLo2}.
-We develop new methods to investigate such tilings, extend the range of tilings for which the Coven-Meyerowitz tiling conditions \cite{CM} must hold, and prove partial structural results in certain situations where the Coven-Meyerowitz characterization is currently unavailable.
-We also improve large parts of the argument from \cite{LaLo2}.

-The Coven-Meyerowitz conditions are stated in the language of cyclotomic polynomials, which we now introduce.
+The main open problem concerning integer tilings is to determine whether the Coven-Meyerowitz tiling conditions hold for all finite tiles.
+To state these conditions, we need some notation.
 By translational invariance, we may assume that $A,B\subset\{0,1,\dots\}$ and that $0\in A\cap B$.
-The {\it characteristic polynomials} (also known as {\it mask polynomials}) of $A$ and $B$ are
+The {\it mask polynomials} of $A$ and $B$ are

 The tiling condition $A\oplus B=\ZZ_M$ is then equivalent to